ramattheis/misclassifyr/README.md

 An R package for estimating misclassification models.

-This package is currently under development and ~not yet ready for primetime~.
+This package is currently under development and *not yet ready* for prime time.

 Please come back soon!